esp32m/website/docs/reference/esp32m-py.md

 }
 ```

 * **idf-tools** is a path to `.espressif` folder that is created by the ESP-IDF during installation.
-If you followed [ESP-IDF installation instructions](//docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation-step-by-step), it will be auto-detected, but if you changed the default path during the installation, or decided not to export ESP-IDF environment variables, you will need to speciry it manually.
+If you followed [ESP-IDF installation instructions](//docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation-step-by-step), it will be auto-detected, but if you changed the default path during the installation, or decided not to export ESP-IDF environment variables, you will need to specify it manually.

 ## Commands